Romania–Russia relations: Romania–Soviet Union relations (1945/47–1990)

 The Soviet invasion of Afghanistan caused Romania to distance itself further from Brezhnev.
 When the UN General Assembly voted on a resolution calling for the immediate and unconditional withdrawal of Soviet troops, Romania broke with its Warsaw Pact allies and abstained.
 And one month later, at a meeting of communist states in Sofia, Romania joined the Democratic People's Republic of Korea (North Korea) in refusing to endorse the invasion.

 During Yuri Andropov's brief tenure as Soviet leader, relations remained frigid.
-The wording of the communique following a meeting with Ceausescu in Moscow suggested that Andropov intended to pressure Romania to bring its foreign policy into line with the Warsaw Pact.
+The wording of the communiqué following a meeting with Ceausescu in Moscow suggested that Andropov intended to pressure Romania to bring its foreign policy into line with the Warsaw Pact.
 The Romanian leadership appeared to suspect Andropov of pro-Hungarian sympathies because of his close personal friendship with First Secretary János Kádár of Hungary.
 Romanian disagreements with the Soviet position on intermediate nuclear forces in Europe also surfaced during the Andropov period.

 Romania's relations with the Soviet Union during Gorbachev's Perestroika reforms were tense.
 According to former Soviet foreign minister Eduard Shevardnadze, Ceaușescu represented "stumbling block to Gorbachev's plans for a new Europe" and he did not even rule out the KGB's involvement in Ceaușescu's overthrow.